telerik/ajax-docs/controls/scheduler/server-side-programming/server-events/overview.md

 position: 0
 ---

-# Server Events Overview
+# Server-side Events Overview

 ##

-__RadScheduler__ supports a number of server-side events that let you customize its behavior.
+**RadScheduler** supports a number of server-side events that let you customize its behavior.
 These events are listed below:

 * [AppointmentClick]({%slug scheduler/server-side-programming/server-events/appointmentclick%}) - occurs when the user clicks an appointment.